ask a cool person

 The best personal-item tote bags

-Yolo Journal’s Yolanda Edwards is a fan of travel bags that don’t look like travel bags and can therefore be used for everyday sightseeing and shopping upon reaching your destination.
+Yolo Journal’s Yolanda Edwards likes travel bags that don’t look like travel bags and can therefore be used for everyday sightseeing and shopping upon reaching your destination.
 Parker Thatch’s roomy totes fit the bill, and while they don’t have a luggage sleeve, Edwards has no problem slipping the handles of this one over her Rimowa suitcase.
 “And it’s great for going to the farmers’ market once I arrive where I’m going,” she adds.

 Is there a more quintessential carry-all than the L.L.Bean Boat and Tote?
 Writer and influencer Harry Hill doesn’t think so.
 “As someone who is usually drawn to more uppity travel bags, this trusty tote is a delight because of how unfussy it is,” Hill tells us.
 “It fits a ton, it’s super-lightweight, and I don’t have to worry about spilling coffee on the vachetta or putting it on the ground.”
 Hill suggests monogramming your name — or a crude joke, depending on personal preference.
 For additional customization, “the colorways are constantly changing, so keep an eye out if you have a specific vision for your tote.”
-While Hill adds that it’s impossible to go wrong, because any L.L.Bean “will make you look like a Kennedy skipping town,” it’s better to get the zip-up version of the bag to protect precious electronics from theft while in the airport.
+While Hill adds that it’s impossible to go wrong, because any L.L.Bean “will make you look like a Kennedy skipping town,” the zip-up version of the bag will give more peace of mind at the airport.

 The best personal-item duffel bags